JoeyHendricks/STATS-PAL/README.md

 </p>
 <br>

+## In a nutshell what is this project is all about?

 Continuous performance testing is nothing new, but one of the biggest pitfalls of a reliable automated performance test is the analysis of its results.